ReedMcGarveyNeudesic/Architecture_Demo/README.md

 3. Allow model to scale to proper size

 ## Rules
-Please wait to merge branches into main until PRs are reviewed by at least one person
+Please wait to merge branches into main until PRs are reviewed by at least one person.

+Mobile application to superimpose large architectural model in real world space based on anchored point.
+Initialized with Unity Editor Version 2021.2.12f1 Apple Silicone edition.
+Any version of 2021.2.12f1 should work.

 ## Preliminary Design Plan